Ali-Kabbadj/AssociationWebApp-stage/README.md

 This is a web application ,built with .Net core using MVC pattern .
-The project was a subject of an internship of 2 months.
+The project was a subject of an internship of 1 month.

 Developed for an association to dispaly their information ,projects ,events , locations... and a contact form